Aladin-019/mammoth_repopulation/README.md

 If the source is OpenStreetMap, the following attribution applies:
 OpenStreetMap contributors | www.openstreetmap.org | ODbL 1.0

+## Testing

+This project includes comprehensive test coverage with unit and integration tests.
+All tests include automatic coverage reporting.

+- **Test Suite**: Unit tests for individual components and integration tests for end-to-end functionality
+- **Coverage Reporting**: Automatic code coverage tracking (see `TESTING.md` for details)
+- **Test Runner**: Run tests with `python run_tests.py`

+For detailed testing information, see [TESTING.md](TESTING.md).

 ## Requirements
 - Python 3.8+
 - `pygrib` (for GRIB file parsing)